-The Mentorship program matches new and experienced faculty.
-Initial meetings take place during the two lunches at the fall seminar.
-Continued monthly (or more) meetings encourage questions allowing the mentor to guide new faculty through college systems and resources.
-Examples may include; human resource needs, contract negotiations, campus tours, attendance at college events professional development activities, the fitness center, observing each other's classes, discussing classroom issues and many more.
+- The Mentorship program matches new and experienced faculty (often from different departments.)
+Initial meetings take place during lunch at the fall seminar.
+Continue meeting monthly (or more) providing support to new faculty for a greater understanding of college systems and resources.
+Examples of activities may include; human resource needs, contract negotiations, campus tours, attendance at college events, professional development activities, the Fitness Center, observing each other's classes, discussing classroom issues and many more.
 Members of each pair determine the activities.
 We seek mentors who are widely involved in the college for maximum assistance to new faculty.

-- These meetings continue for the entire academic year.
-Both the mentor and mentee receive a $300 stipend since time spent together is expected to fall outside of paid time.
-(This stipend is in addition to the stipend for the seminar.)
+These meetings continue for the entire academic year.
+Both the mentor and mentee receive a $300 stipend in the spring after at least 6 meetings since time spent together is expected to fall outside of regularly paid time.
+(This stipend is in addition to the seminar stipend.)

-- Professional development roundtable offerings, with topics selected from a menu offered at the kick off.
-1 per term.
+- Professional development roundtable offerings - 1 per term.

-- Dinner in a local restaurant.
+- Lunch or dinner in a local restaurant.
 1 per term.
 Families are welcome at the spring dinner.

 - Invitations to other faculty professional development offerings.